 1) The Unicist Approach: that provides the basics that allow managing the concepts of business functions and the unified field of actions to ensure results.

-2) Unicist Strategy: that emulates nature by developing maximal strategies to grow and minimum strategies to ensure survival.
+2) Unicist Strategy: that emulates nature by developing maximal strategies to grow and minimum strategies to ensure profits.

 3) Unicist Tactics: that develops maximal strategy driven actions and minimum strategy driven actions to ensure results.